Temibeth/LITA_Capstone_Project/README.md

 ----------------
 This project was designed to address the following analysis goals:
 - Revenue by region: determine the total revenue generated in each region.
-- Region by quantity sold: analyze the number of units sold across different regions to identify the highest selling locations.
+- Total sales by region: analyze the number of quantities sold across different regions to identify the highest selling locations.
+- Total sales by product: calculate the total sales made from each product.
+- Total sales by month: calculate the total sales made each month on all products.
 - Average revenue by region: calculate the average revenue per sale in each region to assess performance.
+- Total revenue per year: determine the total revenue generated each year.
 ### How To Use The Data
 ---------------
 - Revenue by region: group the data by region and sum the revenue column.
 This provides an overview of how much revenue each region is generating.